Indianapolis Birth Injury Lawyers

 Medical Malpractice Involving Birth Injuries

 Medical malpractice is a complicated area of Indiana law.
-Medical malpractice occurs when a doctor, delivery team or birthing center fails to deliver the recognized standard of medical care and causes a birth injury.
+Medical malpractice occurs when a doctor, delivery team, or birthing center fails to deliver the recognized standard of medical care and causes an injury.

 When a delivery becomes complicated or difficult, the doctor may use forceps or other birth-assisting tools to help get the baby out.
 Although these tools have been common practice in delivery rooms for years, it is not uncommon for mothers and their newborns to sustain an injury from their use.
 Newborns are most likely to suffer broken collarbones or similar injuries.
 Bone fractures during delivery will generally heal on their own with proper treatment and care.